 The only two choices are obvious.
-Most opt for the commercially available Loop Current Regulator.
-We sell modular one and two line versions which can be plugged inline with the RJ-11/RJ-14 either for testing - or for good, and a 66 Block version which can be plugged on to a split 66 M block (4 pins across, split), taking the place of the bridging clips.
+Most opt for the commercially available Loop Current Regulator™.
+We sell modular one-line and two-line versions which can be plugged in line with the RJ-11/RJ-14 either for testing - or for good, and a 66 Block version which can be plugged on to a split 66 M block (4 pins across, split), taking the place of the bridging clips.
 You can also punch down the modular versions by cutting the modular cord.

 The Loop Current Regulators are all automatic.
 Just plug it in, and it brings the current down to 25ma with no loss of audio level on the line.
 They are the easiest to use.